ninoNinkovic/LiveStamps/README.md

   1. Open Sublime Text 3
   2. Sublime Text Menu -> Preferences -> Browse Packages
   3. Create folder called LiveStamps
-  4. Copy this repo to the folder.
+  4. Copy the contents of this repo to the folder.
 ```

-####Fill In User Info:
+#### Setup User Info:
 ```
-  1. Right-click -> LiveStamps -> Preferences -> Settings - Default
+  1. Right-click -> LiveStamps -> Definitions -> Open
   2. Fill in "user_info" key accordingly
+  3. You may add custom keys, i.e. "location" etc and stamps will auto generate
 ```

 ## USAGE:

-Each LiveStamp has a formatted output and a raw value accessed in the following ways:
+Each LiveStamp has a formatted output and a raw value which can be accessed in the following ways:

 ####Keyboard Injection: